Privacy Policy – Mobile Applications

 Period of Data Retention

-In general, the above mentioned data is obtained only during the period when the mobile application is installed and used and only provided that the user enabled the obtaining of sensitive information through the settings of the device.
-Cookies related to mobile applications have the use term set for 1 year and 24 hours.
-However, the Bank retains some of the information gained through mobile applications or cookies for a period of 12 years, and that for the purpose of providing banking products and services and performing security measures to prevent frauds.
+The above mentioned data is obtained only during the period when the mobile application is installed and used and only provided that the user enabled the obtaining of sensitive information through the settings of the device.
+Cookies related to mobile applications have the use term set for 1 year and 24 hours or they are stored only for the duration of the use of the mobile application.
+More detailed information on how we process “cookies” is provided in the document Use of cookies on the electronic banking websites of Slovenská sporiteľňa

 Personal Data Recipients